 Best beaches to go to and where to spend the day

-If you go for Spring Break in Tulum you are definitely going to want to go to the beach!
-If you don’t stay in the hotel Hone of Tulum then that means you will be biking or taking a taxi to the beach.
+If you go for spring break in Tulum you are definitely going to want to go to the beach!
+If you don’t stay in the hotel zone of Tulum then that means you will be biking or taking a taxi to the beach.
 What are the best area to go to?
 Well that depends on what you want.
 You have two options.
 One is a beach club that has services like a bar, music, beach beds, and food and the other option is just the beach.

 The beach clubs in Tulum are more upscale and trendy and that is why you can find many celebrities visiting.
 With that being said, here are some of the ones that will appeal more to people going for Spring Break.
 Expect to pay $50-$150 USD for the day on food, drinks and access.
 Many come with a minimum consumption charge.

 - The number one place that is good for young people is Playa Papaya Project.
 Here there is a hotel, beach club, beach bar and DJ’s.
 Many parties are held here and it is a place to be seen and dance until dawn among the palm trees.